ibm-cloud-docs/cephaas/faq_plans.md

 {{site.data.keyword.attribute-definition-list}}

-# FAQs on Plans
+# FAQs on low cost object
 {: #faq-plans}

-COMING SOON
+For Low Cost Object, new S3 accounts will have STANDARD_IA as the default storage class.